AzMDev/AstroFunk/README.md

-# BioChrome
+# Astro Funk
-Public Repo for BioChrome Game Project
+Public Repo for Astro Funk Game Project

 All assets and code files will be stored in this repo